 - Design Architect

-New jobs are being produced at a rate of 4.2% which is lower than average.
-The Bureau of Labor Statistics predicts 5,500 new jobs for Architects by 2026.
+In 2016, there was an estimated number of 128,800 jobs in the United States for Architect.
+New jobs are being produced at a rate of 4.2% which is below the national average.
+The Bureau of Labor Statistics predicts 5,400 new jobs for Architect by 2026.
 There will be an estimated 9,700 positions for Architect per year.

-How much do Architects, Except Landscape and Naval make in each U.S. state?
+How much do Architects make in each U.S. state?